FdezRomero/ionic-v4-router-issue/README.md

 1. In the `Home` tab, reload the page to make sure we have a clean starting point.
 2. Click `Details`.
 The `DetailsPage` is shown correctly.
 3. Go back.
 The `HomePage` is shown correctly.
-4. Click `Edit` again.
-The URL changes but the `EditPage` is not shown.
+4. Click `Details` again.
+The URL changes but the `DetailsPage` is not shown.